 The case was originally set for trial on April 14, 2014, but the court granted a joint motion for continuance, and the parties have been ordered to file a joint status report every three months beginning September 14, 2014.
-The trial judge is Judge Gustafson (Docket No. 013748-13).
+The trial judge is Judge Gustafson (Docket Nos.
+013748-13, Estate; 17166-13, Karen Davidson).
+Judge Gustafson signed an Order May 29, 2014 severing the cases as to the issue of whether certain taxable gifts were made by Mr. Davidson or Mrs. Davidson.
+The Order provides that there will be a joint trial as to this "whipsaw" issue and leaves open whether there will be a single trial as to other issues.
+The Order notes that the Court expects all persons involved in the two cases to cooperate in conducting discovery on all issues.
+There are rumors that the case may be settling in the near future.